 - No fences are permitted within the waterfront setback area (30 feet from the ordinary high-water mark).

 - For stockade fences, it is encouraged to put the “good” side out.
 This prevents others from climbing into your yard from the outside and also promotes good relationships between neighbors.

-For additional information on fence regulations, see Section 2331 of the City’s Zoning Ordinance.
-You may also direct questions to firstname.lastname@example.org.
+For additional information on fence regulations, see Section 2333 of the City’s Zoning Ordinance.

-Applications should be submitted with applicable fees to the Planning Department.
-This can be done in person at Muskegon City Hall, via email to email@example.com, or by mail to:
+Applications should be submitted with applicable fees to the Planning Department either in person at City Hall, emailed to firstname.lastname@example.org, or mailed to: